EllingtonS/EllingtonS/README.md

 ### Hi Everyone 👋

 I'm Ellington, I'm a Junior in Aerospace Engineering from Aurora, Colorado.
+I use he/they pronouns.

-I'm interested in aerodynamics and orbital mechanics, but I'm looking to learn more about programming and integrating programming concepts into my personal interests
+I'm interested in aerodynamics and orbital mechanics, but I'm looking to learn more about programming and integrating programming concepts into my personal interests.

+I really enjoy Formula 1 and racing games, as well as photograpy and cinematograpy.

 <!--
 **EllingtonS/EllingtonS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.